QuantEcon/lecture-python.myst/lectures/career.md

 ```

 Lastly, `solve_model` will  take an instance of `CareerWorkerProblem` and
-iterate using the Bellman operator to find the fixed point of the value function.
+iterate using the Bellman operator to find the fixed point of the Bellman equation.

 ```{code-cell} python3
 def solve_model(cw,